Those who have recently moved into their dorm room might have noticed something unfortunate: the dorm room mattress is

 While most college students might not be able to get a new mattress, there is a very easy solution to the problem: pick up a mattress topper.
 A mattress topper can soften that firm mattress and help busy college students get the sleep they need to perform their best.

-To help college students narrow down their decision, I have put together my favorite mattress toppers for college.
-Which one is best?
+To help college students narrow down their decision, I have put together a list of the best mattress toppers for college.